-'Sustainability' concerns the relationship between humans and their natural environment over time.
+Sustainability concerns the relationship between humans and their natural environment over time.
 But there are various ethical understandings of that relationship with quite different implications.
-Two popular definitions actually repudiate human interdependence with nature by either making human interests completely subservient to a sacred nature, or by making nature completely subservient to human interests.
-Gro Brundtland's famous definition points in the right direction by focussing on the goal of sustainably meeting humanitarian needs, but her picture of human interests seems too narrow and technocratic.
+Two popular accounts actually repudiate human interdependence with nature by either making human interests completely subservient to a sacred nature, or by making nature completely subservient to human interests.
+Gro Brundtland's famous definition points in the right direction by focussing on the goal of meeting humanitarian needs in the present and the future, but her picture of human interests is too narrow and technocratic.
 What we need is a definition that is humanistic without necessarily being human-centred.

-2. Another popular version considers the environment as a stock of resources and focuses on human inter-generational justice. i.e. making sure that we maintain the stock of resources that our grandchildren, or great-great-great-grandchildren might want to use.
-Here we have a straightforward constrained maximisation problem that depends on our time preferences: more consumption now at the expense of future consumption, or vice versa (i.e. 'Sustainability').
-Therefore present consumption should be limited to renewable, preferably self-renewing, resources (i.e. not fossil fuels) that also do not destroy other resources (e.g. through climate change).
-This avoids fetishising the environment since it concerns itself directly with human concerns, and it raises the important issue of the interests of future human-beings (who are normally ignored).
+Another popular version considers the environment as a stock of resources and focuses on human inter-generational justice. i.e. making sure that we maintain the stock of resources that our grandchildren, or great-great-great-grandchildren might want to use.
+Here we have a straightforward constrained maximisation problem: how much can we consume now without restricting future generations' consumption possibilities?
+This implies that present consumption should be limited to renewable, preferably self-renewing, resources (i.e. not fossil fuels) that also do not destroy other resources (e.g. through climate change).

-But it still seems unduly conservative and restrictive in at least 2 senses: i) why only consider resources, and ii) why only consider future generations?
+Nevertheless it still seems unduly conservative and restrictive in at least two senses: First, why only consider resources? and second, why only consider future generations?

-i) Why should we only think about the environment in terms of resources?
+Why should we only think about the environment in terms of resources?
 This seems to unnecessarily restrict how we can value its other aspects, such as beauty.
 Further, why is conserving resources so important?
 Because they are supposedly scarce while human wants are unlimited?
 There is a kind of Malthusian logic here in which constraints are taken to be absolute (almost theological) before which humans can and should only submit.
-But Malthus's 'iron law' is empirically flawed, since we know from history that technological and social innovation can discover and produce new resources, from methods of producing power from fossil fuels or uranium to the 1970s green revolution in agriculture.
+But Malthus's 'iron law' is empirically flawed, since we know from history that technological and social innovation can discover and produce new resources, from methods of producing light (from oil lamps to candles to LEDs) to the 1970s green revolution in agriculture.
 There isn't much natural about 'natural resources': they are all produced by the combination of human knowledge, innovation, and labour, and their particular natural inputs are only contingent.
 But even if resources are constrained, why is saving them the only ethical concern, rather than using them efficiently (not wastefully) for valuable projects?
 Surely the point of resources is their instrumental value - what they can do for us.
 So what are we saving those resources for, if every future generation will also follow the same ethical argument and save them for their future generations?

-ii) As well as the rights of future generations, shouldn't we be concerned with the rights of present generations?
-This sustainability principle criticises the status quo because too many resources are being used up (in the aggregate), but says nothing about the current distribution of that resource consumption, implicitly going along with its present great global inequality.
+Secondly, what about the rights and interests of the other people we share this world with right now?
+Shouldn't we be concerned with the rights of present generations as well as the rights of future generations?
+Sustainability as maximising future resources allows us to criticise the status quo because too many resources are being used up (in the aggregate), but it says nothing about the current distribution of that resource consumption, implicitly going along with its present great global inequality.

-This is a much better, and more ethical, definition of sustainability.
+This is a much better, more ethically sophisticated definition of sustainability.
 It doesn't fetishise the environment, but incorporates it as instrumentally relevant into a just, feasible and human well-being centred view of progress.
-The only criticism would be that Brundtland's concept of the person is not ambitious enough: essential needs are not the only things people have reason to care about and use resources for, so restricting our concerns for sustainable development merely to sustaining needs is not enough (Amartya Sen in The Idea of Justice, and also this shorter LRB article).
+The only criticism would be that Brundtland's concept of the person is not ambitious enough: essential needs are not the only things people have reason to care about and use resources for, so restricting our concerns for sustainable development merely to sustaining needs is not enough.

 i) people can have reasons for conservation that are non-instrumental to meeting basic needs, whether aesthetic or otherwise (this re-incorporates the possibility of 'do no harm' as one goal for human activity among others);